berachain/docs/apps/core/content/developers/contracts/bgt-token.md

   import config from '@berachain/config/constants.json';
 </script>

-# IBGT
+# BGT

 > <small><a target="_blank" :href="config.testnet.dapps.beratrail.url + 'address/' + config.contracts.bgt.address">{{config.contracts.bgt.address}}</a><span v-if="config.contracts.bgt.abi">&nbsp;|&nbsp;<a target="_blank" :href="config.contracts.bgt.abi">ABI JSON</a></span></small>

-Interface of the Berachain Governance Token (`$BGT`), which is a soulbound ERC20, which cannot be transferred, only earned through Reward Vaults, used for governance proposals and voting, and can be redeems for `$BERA`.
+The Berachain Governance Token (`$BGT`) is a soulbound ERC20 token, which cannot be transferred, only earned through Reward Vaults, used for governance proposals and voting, and can be redeemed for `$BERA`.

-## Functions

 ### whitelistSender